Get up to 4 Free Quotes!

 The Water Cycle

-The water cycle is nature's way of recycling water and moving it where it needs to be moved.
+The water cycle is nature's way of recycling water to be used and reused again and again.
 It starts when the sun shines on the ocean or other bodies of water.
 The water heats up and becomes water vapor in a process called evaporation.
-Water vapor is a gas, which means it's much lighter than liquid water, so it floats up into the atmosphere, where it becomes clouds.
-Clouds are very light, so when the wind blows them, they get moved around, either over farm lands or forests or even your neighborhood!
+Water vapor is a gas, much lighter than liquid water, so it floats up into the atmosphere, where it becomes clouds.
+Clouds are very light, so when the wind blows them, they get moved around, either over farm lands or forests, or even your neighborhood!
 As clouds grow, the water vapor begins to get colder again and condenses back into liquid water.
-This means the water gets heavier, and eventually, it falls to the ground as rain or snow, which is known as precipitation.
-The water soaks into the earth and is sucked up by plants or falls into reservoirs and is used by us to clean, bathe, drink, and cook with.
-The water that isn't used up funnels back into oceans, rivers, and lakes and stays there until the sun warms it again and it evaporates back up into the atmosphere.
+This means the water gets heavier and eventually, it falls to the ground as rain or snow, both of which are forms of precipitation.
+The water soaks into the earth and is sucked up by plants or falls into reservoirs and is used by us to clean, bathe, drink and cook with.
+The water that isn't absorbed or used finds its way back into oceans, rivers and lakes and stays there until the sun warms it again and it evaporates back up into the atmosphere.

 - Water Conservation Games